 If your pet is seriously injured or ill, please contact us as soon as possible at (937) 667-8489.

-As much as we love seeing your pets, as animal lovers, our hope is that we won’t need to see them beyond regularly-scheduled appointments, and that your pet continues enjoying a healthy life for years to come.
+As much as we love seeing your pets, as animal lovers, our hope is that we won’t need to see them beyond regularly-scheduled appointments and that your pet continues enjoying a healthy life for years to come.
 However, unexpected incidents can and do occur, and it is important to be prepared.
-That’s why we offer emergency services here at Tipp City Veterinary Hospital.
-Rest assured, we are here for you and your pet during those difficult times.
+That’s why we offer daytime urgent care services here at Tipp City Veterinary Hospital.

-A few of the common signs your pet may need emergency care include:
+A few of the common signs your pet may need urgent or emergency care include: